vg-json-data/sm-json-data/strats.md

 * _length_, _openEnd_, _gentleUpTiles_, _gentleDownTiles_, _steepUpTiles_, _steepDownTiles_

 The length should not include any tiles that Samus skips over through the transition (e.g. door transition tiles and door shell tiles).
+It also has the following property:

+* _minTiles_: If specified, this is the minimum number of tiles of runway in the other room required to be used, in order to gain enough momentum.

 A `comeInShinecharging` must match with a corresponding `leaveWithRunway` condition on the other side of the door.